phj128/Qwen2.5-Omni/README.md

 ## News
 * 2025.05.13: [MNN Chat App](https://github.com/alibaba/MNN/blob/master/apps/Android/MnnLlmChat/README.md#releases) support Qwen2.5-Omni now, let's experience Qwen2.5-Omni on the edge devices!
+Please refer to [Deployment with MNN](#deployment-with-mnn) for information about memory consumption and inference speed benchmarks.
 * 2025.04.30: Exciting!
 We We have released Qwen2.5-Omni-3B to enable more platforms to run Qwen2.5-Omni.
 The model can be downloaded from [Hugging Face](https://huggingface.co/Qwen/Qwen2.5-Omni-3B).
 The [performance](#performance) of this model is updated, and please refer to [Minimum GPU memory requirements](#minimum-gpu-memory-requirements) for information about resource consumption.
 And for best experience, [transformers](#--transformers-usage) and [vllm](#deployment-with-vllm) code have update, you can pull the [official docker](#-docker) again to get them.
 * 2025.04.11: We release the new vllm version which support audio ouput now!
 Please experience it from source or our docker image.
 * 2025.04.02: ⭐️⭐️⭐️ Qwen2.5-Omni reaches top-1 on Hugging Face Trending!